drewm27/speakerrankings/small-medium-size.md

 1. [Earfun Uboom L](https://www.amazon.com/Bluetooth-EarFun-Portable-Waterproof-Dustproof/dp/B0B1PJ5SQ7/ref=sr_1_1_sspa?&_encoding=UTF8&tag=rankingspea01-20&linkCode=ur2&linkId=6bd8a99706ada30aac69c16ed0df896c&camp=1789&creative=9325): $50 after coupon UBOOMLWC at Amazon
     - Positives: The audiophile choice.
 Extremely neutral, possibly the best of any modern bluetooth speaker slightly behind the Vifa Helsinki.
 This is the only speaker that sounds correct at every single volume level.
 Other speakers will need a different EQ at each volume level.
 Amazing sounding at low levels as it boosts bass and treble at low levels to account for the [equal-loudness contour](https://en.wikipedia.org/wiki/Equal-loudness_contour).
 Use [firmware 0.4.3](https://drive.google.com/drive/mobile/folders/1D66nAzbca9ZRyjxyLT2eIxJ142fzYEuL) which sounds the best and is what Oluv uses in his demos.
 There have been [noted issues](https://www.reddit.com/r/Bluetooth_Speakers/comments/1136ghx/comment/j8tmwb0/?utm_source=reddit&utm_medium=web2x&context=3) with sound quality in almost all other firmware versions.
 Check the version by turning it on, then pressing the power and bluetooth buttons at the same time.
 You can flash any version up or down on it.
 To flash, turn the speaker off then hold down the Bluetooth button while plugging in the cable.
 Other firmware downloads [from oluv here](https://www.youtube.com/post/UgkxYqGOf02snlwIvY5yx-FQXwaQsjxBFyi3) or [from earfun here](https://drive.google.com/drive/folders/1MI5XiLReotmvD9N0kJKL_q--yb3REeFH).
 To flash on a mac, [see these instructions](https://www.reddit.com/r/Bluetooth_Speakers/comments/17slpcs/guide_downgrading_earfun_uboom_l_to_oluvs/).
 In TWS mode, long press the outdoor button for 2 seconds to change TWS to Party mode.
     - Negatives: Seems to be shipping with 0.5.x firmware now which boosts bass, makes the lower midrange muddy and removes the low level volume steps.
 Will need to be downgraded to 0.4.3 for best sound quality.
 The only thing you lose by downgrading to 0.4.3 is the battery display on the phone, but there's still a battery meter on the device itself.
 The Uboom L would rank around 20th place with the 0.5.0 firmware.
-Latency is high (400ms) without turning on low latency mode (66ms) which doesn’t work when two speakers are TWS paired.
+Latency is high (400ms) without turning on low latency mode (66ms) which doesn't work when two speakers are TWS paired.
 Low latency mode can be turned on by pressing the Bluetooth button twice.
 No app and no custom EQ.
 If having a custom EQ is more important than a neutral speaker, or if latency in TWS paired mode is a very important feature, like if you watch a lot of video, you may want to choose another speaker.
     - Max Volume: 103db
     - Bass Extension: 56hz
     - Weight: 1.43lbs / 650g